Growing Tips

 Australian Pitcher Plants (Cephalotus follicularis) Growing Tips

-Water: Use the tray method.
+Water: Water with distilled, reverse osmosis, or rainwater only.
+Use the tray method.
 Cephalotus dislike long periods of being waterlogged, so it is best to allow the water in the tray to evaporate before adding more.
-Plastic containers are best, but they also do well in terracotta or glazed clay.
-Always use drained containers; shallow un-drained containers will rot their roots.
+Do not fill trays more than 1/4 of the way up the pot.
+Always use drained containers; shallow, un-drained containers will rot their roots.

-Temperature: Cephalotus does best with moderately warm summers and cool to chilly winters.
-The plants may die in long periods of very hot weather and they enjoy cool summer nights.
-They are tolerant of brief, light frost down to twenty-two degrees, but may be killed in lower temperatures.
-They are best grown in cool highland greenhouse or terrariums.
-They can be grown outdoors year-round in extremely coastal Central-Southern California.
+Temperature: Daytime temperatures in the 60s-90s with a 10-20 degree drop in night temps, they can tolerate light frost.
+Cephalotus does best with moderately warm summers and cool to chilly winters.
+The plants may die in prolonged periods of very hot weather but enjoy cool summer nights.
+They tolerate brief, light frost down to 20 F degrees but may be killed in lower temperatures.
+They are best grown in cool highland greenhouses or terrariums.
+They can be grown outdoors year-round in mild areas.

 Cephalotus